James527/piq_mapper/README.md

 pi·quan·cy (noun):

-1. a pleasantly sharp and appetizing flavor.
+- 1. a pleasantly sharp and appetizing flavor.

-2. the quality of being pleasantly stimulating or exciting.
+- 2. the quality of being pleasantly stimulating or exciting.

+PiqMapper is a social platform designed for color lovers and kindered spirits, those humans among us looking for a way to track their sentiments.
+With PiqMapper users create piquants, or piqs - little bubbles of color, representative of a users sentiments in a given moment.
+Express yourself without words.
+Log your emotions over time and see what kind of palatte you're working with.
+Was it an orange week?
+Did you have a teal blue year?
+Register and find out!

 # Technologies Used:

-Node.js + Express

-MongoDB + Mongoose
+Node.js + Express + MongoDB + Mongoose + AJAX + jQuery

-AJAX and jQuery

 # Installation Instructions:

 # User Stores:

 - As an END USER I want to REGISTER so I can be a USER
 - As a USER I want to LOGIN so I can ACCESS STUFF
 - As a USER I want to LOGOUT so I can GO OUTSIDE